 - Fluorescein angiogram: This test involves an injection of dye to identify damage to the macula.

 - Amsler grid test: This test can help detect small changes in your vision by looking at a square with a grid pattern and central dot.

 The results of the tests can help your ophthalmologist determine whether you have DME and need treatment.

 When caught and managed early, the outlook for DME is promising.
-DME has no cure, but there are a range of effective treatments that can help protect your vision and potentially reverse eye problems.
+DME has no cure, but there’s a range of effective treatments that can help protect your vision and potentially reverse eye problems.